 - You must not use the FT brand to promote or endorse any of your other activities.

-- We encourage Student Advocates to be creative, but ideas which involve using the FT brand must be cleared with the FT first via Glasscubes.
+- We encourage Student Advocates to be creative, but ideas which involve using the FT brand must be cleared with the FT first via Slack.

 The FT can cancel your participation at any time if we believe that you have broken any of these rules.
 If we cancel your participation then you must stop all activity relating to it.

 Frequently Asked Questions

-Schools are able to offer a bright, ambitious student a work experience opportunity with a prestigious news organisation.
-Improving engagement with current affairs makes for a more informed sixth form: 84% of FT reading students say the FT improves their intellectual curiosity and 70% feel they understand their subjects better from reading the FT.
+Schools can offer two curious and ambitious students a work experience opportunity at a prestigious news organisation.
+Improving engagement with current affairs makes for a more informed sixth form: 92% of FT reading students say the FT improves their intellectual curiosity and 85% feel they understand their subjects better from reading the FT.

 This Programme is great for schools looking to demonstrate they are meeting the Gatsby careers benchmarks.

-Teachers must nominate one Student Advocate in Year 12 per school.
+Teachers must nominate no more thant two Student Advocates in Year 12 per school.
 Schools can decide how they choose their Student Advocate.
 Often teachers ask students to write an application as to why they think they would excel in the role.
-Teachers then fill in this online form to register their student.
+Teachers then fill in this online form to register their students.

 Schools must nominate their Student Advocate before October half term (25 October 2021).
 We have 250 places available this year and we will offer them on a first come first serve basis.